Fancy-Templates/latex-thesis/README.md

 - _Chapters:_\
    Before each chapter, you can use `\setchaptertoc` to have a mini table of contents in the sidebar.
 After starting each `\chapter`, you can use `\csummary` to provide a summary of the chapter in the main table of contents ([chapter module](#chapters-and-minitocs)).
 Additionally, the `summary` environment is intended to be used at the start of every chapter to provide a short overview of what is to be presented in the chapter.
 This environment does minor space compensation and prohibits references from occurring in the sidebar (to avoid clutter).
 - _Sidebar:_\
-   This theses often writes into the sidebar and you may find that unhelpful or annoying from time to time, you can use `\disablesidetrue` to disable all sidebar writing commands from now on (and `\disablesidefalse` to re-enable them).
+   This theses often writes into the sidebar, and you may find that unhelpful or annoying from time to time, you can use `\disablesidetrue` to disable all sidebar writing commands from now on (and `\disablesidefalse` to re-enable them).
 If you just want to disable it for a set of commands, you can also use `\noside{...}` ([marginpar module](#marginpars)).

 Besides those, there are many others, for example, the [units module](#units) provides you with a nice and easy way to typeset SI units.